norishigefukushima/NetMat/README.md

 Communication class of OpenCV Mat class  over UDP for Windows.

-The class use UDP for real-time communication.Unlike using TCP/IP, UDP comunication contains packet-loss, flickers of oerdering of packets.
+The class use UDP for real-time communication.Unlike using TCP/IP, UDP comunication contains packet-loss, flickers in ordering of packets.
 The class of NetMat can recover these problem, and can output buffers with low latency.
 We can send Mat class with/without compression (jpg, png, ppm format).